MatheusSw/GamersClub-Allow-handle/README.md

 # GamersClub Handle Allower (?)
-With this you can open handles to Counter-Strike: Global Offensive with the GamersClub anti-cheat running, pretty straight-forward.
+This allows you to open handles to Counter-Strike: Global Offensive whilst the GamersClub anti-cheat is running in the background.

 ### Usage
 "GC Allow PID.exe" -pid to be allowed-

+####Example
+C:\Users\>"GC Allow PID.exe" 1024